yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-processing-unit.markdown

   </class>
 {% endhighlight %}

-The **routingField** value hash code will be used to rout write/read operations to the correct partition.
+The `routingField` value hash code will be used to rout write/read operations to the correct partition.

 Note: for fail-safe operations, a partition may have one or more dedicated backup spaces running in standby mode and holding identical data.

 3. With the SBA model business logic state must be stored within the space; i.e. the space is a shared memory resource at the application level.
 To ensure data consistency and coherency you should conduct destructive operations using a transaction - i.e. have these as one atomic operation.
 Since a primary space may have in-memory backup space(s) running in different machine(s) you would never lose your required state.
 Once a primary fails, the existing backup spaces conduct an election voting process where only one of them becomes the primary one.
 As a result, the collocated c++ business logic associated with the space also moves into active mode.
 At the same time, the GigaSpaces Grid Service Manager (GSM) looks for an available grid container to launch the "missing" backup to, obeying and maintaining the defined SLA for that service.
 This constructs a self-healing system allowing your application to continue and function as long as you have machines running the GigaSpaces-provided SLA driven containers.When a processing unit hosts your c++ business logic but accesses a remote space running as a separate process within the same machine as the c++ business logic or in a different remote machine, there is some cost involved which varies depending on the topology.
 The remote call overhead depends on the network speed, network bandwidth, data complexity (serialization involved) and its size.
 The larger the size of serialized and transported data is, the longer it takes for the remote operation to be completed.
 This applies both to write and read operations.

 4. When a processing unit hosting your c++ business logic has the space collocated as well, no remote calls are involved when the c++ business logic accessing the space.
-Some memory allocation is conducted - this is a result of the c++ runtime passing data into the space crossing the JNI boundary\- this is done via a very efficient protocol (I will have a separate post on this).
+Some memory allocation is conducted - this is a result of the c++ runtime passing data into the space crossing the `JNI` boundary - this is done via a very efficient protocol.
 If the time spent performing the business logic (worker calculation time) is much longer than the time it takes for the worker to: retrieve the task from the space, write back the result or read required data from the space, it might be logical to run the c++ worker as a stand-alone processing unit, separately from the space.
 As a rule of thumb, a good ratio for using remote stand alone workers would be 1:10 or more - i.e. if the average time of performing the 3 basic space remote calls (take, read, write) is 1ms and the time it takes to perform relevant worker calculation (unrelated to the space) is 10 ms, it would be wise to run the c++ worker as a stand alone processing unit.
 If the ratio is less than 1:10, go for the embedded space deployment topology.

 # c++ Processing Unit Interface